jak-pan/super-brainstorm-bot/README.md

 # Super Brainstorm Bot

-A Discord bot that enables collaborative brainstorming sessions with multiple AI models (Claude, ChatGPT, Grok, and optionally Cursor) working together.
+A Discord bot that enables collaborative brainstorming sessions with multiple AI models (Claude, ChatGPT, and Grok) working together.
 The bot automatically documents conversations in Notion with compressed reasoning and TLDR summaries.

 ## Features